opencog/atomspace/opencog/persist/sql/README.md

 cannot guess the user's intentions.
 There is no way for this layer to guess which atoms might be deleted in a few milliseconds from now, or to guess which atoms need to loaded into RAM (do you really want ALL of them to be loaded ??)
-Some higher level management and policy thread will need to make the fetch and store decisions.
+Some higher level management and policy will need to make the fetch and store decisions.
 This layer only implements the raw capability: it does not implement the policy.

-There is one thing that is automatic: when a new atom is added to the atomspace, then the database is automatically searched, to see if this atom already exists.
-If it does, then its truth value is restored.
-However, **AND THIS IS IMPORTANT**, the incoming set of the atom is not automatically fecthed from storage.
-This must be done manually, using either C++:
+Incoming sets of an atom can be fetched by using either C++:
 ```
    AtomSpace::fetchIncomingSet(h, true);
 ```